Piles of money on top of paper on clipboard that reads FAFSA with a checkmark

 What do you need to file the FAFSA?

-Here’s your hit list of things to grab so you can file the FAFSA.
-Heads up: you need this stuff for the student and parents/guardians if the student is a dependent.
+Here’s what you’ll need to gather before filing the FAFSA.
+Heads up: You need this information for both the student and parents/guardians if you're considered a dependent.

 • Current statements from bank accounts, including checking and savings